XanaduAI/thewalrus/docs/code/libhaf.rst

 :cpp:func:`hafnian_recursive`    Returns the hafnian of a matrix using the recursive algorithm described in *Counting perfect matchings as fast as Ryser* :cite:`bjorklund2012counting`.
 :cpp:func:`hafnian`              Returns the hafnian of a matrix using the algorithm described in *A faster hafnian formula for complex matrices and its benchmarking on the Titan supercomputer*, `arxiv:1805.12498 <https://arxiv.org/abs/1805.12498>`__.
 :cpp:func:`loop_hafnian`         Returns the loop hafnian of a matrix using the algorithm described in *A faster hafnian formula for complex matrices and its benchmarking on the Titan supercomputer*, `arxiv:1805.12498 <https://arxiv.org/abs/1805.12498>`__.
+:cpp:func:`hafnian_rpt`          Returns the hafnian of a matrix with repeated rows and columns using the algorithm described in *From moments of sum to moments of product*, `doi:10.1016/j.jmva.2007.01.013 <https://dx.doi.org/10.1016/j.jmva.2007.01.013>`__.
 =============================    ==============================================